-GOALS OBJECTIVES PERFORMANCE MEASURES 1.
-With the continuing increase of the adult offender population, to continue to improve the safety and institutional 1.1 To conduct emergency call evacuation drills to ensure efficient immediate responses in housing units Weekly drills should have less than four (4) minute response times at all adult facilities. environment for staff and inmates by: 1.2 Achieve ACA accreditation for Danville CC, Shawnee CC and Pontiac CC. # accredited in FY 87.
+GOALS OBJECTIVES PERFORMANCE MEASURES With the continuing increase of the adult offender popu- lation, to continue to improve 1.1 e To conduct emergency call evacuation drills to ensure efficient immediate responses in housing units Weekly drills should have less than four (4) minute response times at all adult facilities. the safety and institutional environment for staff and inmates by: 1.2 Achieve ACA accreditation for Danville CC, Shawnee CC and Pontiac CC. # accredited in FY 87.
 1.3 To initiate accreditation process for Galesburg Correctional Center.
 Reach Correspondent status FY 87. -classification, assigning appropriate inmates to the various adult institutions; 1.4 New work release evaluation.
-Reduction in number violated from work release. • • -updating, modernizing and repairing existing physical plants; 1.5 To complete installation of technical WPC equipment which will speed communication and reporting mechanisms between facilities and general office. # of institutions "on-line" 1.6 Complete new towers at the Menard CC 1.7 Divide West Cellhouse at Pontiac to improve security and control 1.8 Begin secondary exits and interior stairways at Stateville -developing increased training for staff in areas related to 1.9 To expand specialized training in inmate control. # trained the safety and security in the institutional environment 1.10 To expand specialized training in maintaining locking systems, # trained -Planning for new institu- tional beds, either through conversion of under-utilized 1.11 Increase population at Special Program Unit # of inmate identified and transferred State facilities or building new ones.
+Reduction in number violated from work release. -updating, modernizing and repairing existing physical plants; 1.5 To complete installation of technical WPC equipment which will speed communication and reporting mechanisms between facilities and general office. # of institutions "on-line" 1.6 Complete new towers at the Menard CC 1.7 Divide West Cellhouse at Pontiac to improve security and control 1.8 Begin secondary exits and interior stairways at Stateville -developing increased training for staff in areas related to To expand specialized training in inmate control. # trained the safety and security in the institutional environment 1.10 To expand specialized training in maintaining locking systems. # trained -Planning for new institu- tional beds, either through 1.11 Increase population at Special Program Unit # of inmate identified and transferred conversion of under-utilized State facilities or building new ones.
 1.12 By June, 1987, 900 Beds at Galesburg with initial placements in October # of beds added